TomLayson/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 You can turn off Widgets by setting the following registry entries:

 Add a REG_DWORD value named **AllowWidgets** to **HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Widgets** and set the value to **0**.

+### <a href="" id="bkmk-phonelink"></a>33.
+PhoneLink

+PhoneLink is a service that allows user to seemlessly connect their mobile divice with their Windows PC.
+If you turn off this service, apps using this service may stop working.

+You can turn off PhoneLink by setting the following registry entries:

+Add a REG_DWORD value named **Phone-PC** to **HKEY_LOCAL_MACHINE\Computer Configuration\Administrative Templates\System\Group Policy** and set the value as follows:

+Setting
+- Default = Not configured
+- Allow = Enabled
+- Disallow = Disabled

 ### <a href="" id="bkmk-allowedtraffic"></a> Allowed traffic list for Windows Restricted Traffic Limited Functionality Baseline